nunit/nunit/docs/articles/nunit/release-notes/Pre-3.5-Release-Notes.md

  * The engine now only sets the config file for project.nunit to project.config if project.config exists.
 Otherwise, each assembly uses its own config, provided it is run in a separate AppDomain by itself.

+> [!NOTE]
-   NOTE: It is not possible for multiple assemblies in the same AppDomain to use different configs.
+> It is not possible for multiple assemblies in the same AppDomain to use different configs.
 This is not an NUnit limitation, it's just how configs work!

 #### Issues Resolved